grnwaveworkshop/Signs/README.md

 # Signs
-A Collection of printable signs in Aurebesh.
+A Collection of printable signs in Aurebesh, based on a sign in front of a droid cage in Galaxy's Edge.

 • These aren't the droids you're looking for.